RoboJackets/software-training-old/projects/week_1/Instructions.md

 With that done, we can now use those containers in this file.

-### 2.4 Implement the rotation matrix helper function
+### 2.4 Implement the transformation matrix helper function

-Next, we'll implement the `getRotationMatrixForOpticalFrame()` helper function.
+Next, we'll implement the `getTransformationMatrixForOpticalFrame()` helper function.
 Locate this function towards the end of this file:

 `~/training_ws/src/software-training/coordinate_transform/src/coordinate_transform.cpp`

-This function will create and combine two rotation matrices to create a final transformation matrix that maps from the camera's optical frame to the camera's conventional frame.
+This function will create and combine two pure-rotation transformation matrices to create a final transformation matrix that maps from the camera's optical frame to the camera's conventional frame.

 Start by declaring and initializing two `std::array` variables, called `R_roll_data` and `R_yaw_data`.
 Both should contain 16 elements of type `double`.